Stripe vs PayPal vs Paddle: Fee Breakdown (2026)

 Can I use Stripe with a US LLC if I live outside the United States?

 Yes.
-Stripe accepts US LLCs owned by non-residents.
 You need an EIN, an ITIN or SSN for the beneficial owner, and a US bank account with domestic routing numbers.
-Mercury and Wise Business both provide US routing numbers that work with Stripe.
+Mercury and Wise Business both provide routing numbers that work with Stripe.

 What is a Merchant of Record and why does it matter for tax compliance?

-A Merchant of Record (MoR) is the legal seller in a transaction.
-When Paddle acts as MoR, Paddle (not your company) is the entity that collects payment from the customer, appears on the customer's credit card statement, and is responsible for calculating, collecting, and remitting all applicable sales taxes, VAT, and GST globally.
-This eliminates the founder's obligation to register for and file consumption taxes in multiple jurisdictions.
+The MoR is the legal seller.
+When Paddle acts as MoR, Paddle collects the payment, appears on the credit card statement, and handles all sales tax, VAT, and GST worldwide.
+You never register for or file consumption taxes in those jurisdictions.

 Is PayPal safe for cross-border founders?

-PayPal has well-documented patterns of account freezes and 180-day fund holds, particularly affecting international sellers.
-While many founders use PayPal without issues, the platform's opaque dispute resolution process and aggressive limitation policies create structural risk.
-For cross-border operations where PayPal is the primary payment processor, a single account freeze can disrupt cash flow for six months.
-Many founders use PayPal as a secondary payment option alongside Stripe rather than as the primary processor.
+PayPal has well-documented patterns of account freezes and 180-day fund holds that hit international sellers disproportionately.
+Many founders use it without problems, but the opaque dispute process and aggressive limitation policies are a real risk.
+One freeze and your cash flow is gone for six months.
+I would not use PayPal as a primary processor for cross-border operations.
+It works fine as a secondary payment option alongside Stripe.

 If Paddle owns the customer relationship, can I switch to Stripe later?

-Switching from Paddle to Stripe requires every active subscriber to re-enter payment details through a new checkout flow.
-Paddle's MoR model means existing subscriptions are legally contracts between the customer and Paddle, not between the customer and your company.
-For a SaaS with recurring subscribers, this migration creates churn risk.
-The trade-off is worth understanding before choosing a MoR: the compliance benefit during operation comes with a switching cost if the arrangement needs to change.
+Every active subscriber would need to re-enter payment details through a new checkout.
+Existing subscriptions are legally contracts between the customer and Paddle, not your company.
+For a SaaS with recurring subscribers, that migration will cause churn.
+Know this going in: the compliance benefit during operation comes with a real switching cost later.

 Does Lemon Squeezy still operate independently after the Stripe acquisition?

-As of early 2026, Lemon Squeezy continues to operate as an independent product with its own pricing, dashboard, and MoR infrastructure.
-The long-term strategic direction under Stripe ownership is not publicly clarified.
-Founders building on Lemon Squeezy accept the uncertainty that the platform's features, pricing, or independence may change as Stripe integrates the acquisition.
+As of early 2026, Lemon Squeezy still runs as its own product with separate pricing, dashboard, and MoR infrastructure.
+The long-term direction under Stripe ownership is unclear.
+Building on it means accepting that the platform's features, pricing, or independence could change as Stripe integrates the acquisition.

 Key Takeaways